-All mums experience an intense emotional and physical transformation during pregnancy and the first year of a baby’s life, but for a significant proportion of us, this can lead on to full blown depression and anxiety and for a very small number, postnatal psychosis.
-For the purpose of this website, we will refer to perinatal depression and anxiety as PND, or postnatal depression.
+All mums experience an intense emotional and physical transformation during pregnancy and the first year of a baby’s life, but for a significant proportion of us, this can lead on to full blown depression and/or anxiety and for a very small number, postnatal psychosis.
+For the purpose of this website, we will refer to perinatal depression and anxiety as PND, or postnatal depression and/or anxiety.

 The Baby Blues are a common expression for what happens to approximately 80% of all mums around the third to tenth day after birth.
 Because it is so common and temporary, we do not associate the Baby Blues as being a mental illness, but rather a natural state that is sure to pass once we settle into our new role as mothers.
 Symptoms include exhaustion, tearfulness, mood fluctuations, anxiety and irritability.
 Baby blues is thought to occur as a result of hormonal changes during pregnancy, the labour, breast feeding and lack of sleep.